Privacy Statement for the University of Galway Web site and App

 Automatically Obtained Information:

-Some features of the NUI Galway website and app require cookies to work properly.
+Some features of the University of Galway website and app require cookies to work properly.

 What are cookies?

 Cookies are small text files, saved by the browser onto your computer.
 They either store settings or else an identifier (a string of letters and numbers), which can be read by the server each time the browser requests a webpage.
 They allow the web server to know how you want it to behave (e.g. don’t load the chatbot) and lets it know that you are the same user who, for example, logged into the previous page (so that it won’t ask you to sign in again, on the next page).
 Cookies may be used to collect non-personal information about how visitors use our website.

 If a cookie does not contain an expiration date it is referred to as a temporary session cookie.
 Temporary session cookies are stored in memory and never written to disk, when the brower closes the cookie is permanently lost from this point on.
 Temporary session cookies may be used in some areas to enable specific functionality.